Schibsted-Tech-Polska/good-guy-http/README.md

   cache: ...,                        // cache object - see below for details
   cacheResponseTimeout: 500          // how many ms to wait for the cache to respond before ignoring it completely
                                      // useful for remote caches (e.g. Redis)
-  maximumResponseSize: 1024*1024     // any responses above this size will be rejected to prevent memory trouble,
+  maxResponseSize: 1024*1024         // any responses above this size will be rejected to prevent memory trouble,
                                      // the default is 1MB
   errorLogger: console.error,        // error logging function - a failing cache doesn't break requests, but logs here
                                      // instead